squishydough/soundboard/README.md

 ### Configure your keymap

-Once everything is set up, you will need to update the keymap object in `SquishySoundboard.ahk` with your own preferences.
+Once everything is set up, you will need to update the keymap object in `user-settings.ahk` with your own preferences.
 I have added comments to help you understand which property corresponds to which keystroke.
 You can ignore the `spacer: ""` property, as that is just there to make reading easier.

 **Example**
 ```